 MediaTek isn’t bucking the current trends of how AI is used.
 The company is looking to support edge compute, such as performing image recognition on your smartphone, and pass data off to the cloud.
 Just like Qualcomm, HiSilicon, and Apple, the company now has a chip that boasts “AI capabilities,” but there’s much more to its ambitions.

 Multi-core AI in the Helio P60

 The first MediaTek SoC to boast a dedicated piece of AI hardware is the new Helio P60, with its integrated AI processing unit (APU).
 MediaTek is licensing this APU from an undisclosed partner.
-A gander back through the company’s history points to Alibaba A.I.
-Labs as a possible candidate.
-The two announced a deal to work on smart home protocols, customized IoT chips, and AI smart hardware at CES 2018.
+A gander back through the company’s history points to Cadence’s Vision P6 as the likely candidate, as the company has used its Vision P5 technology for the DSP in previous MediaTek chips.

 MediaTek’s NeuroPilot and accompanying SDK are the brains tying the company’s AI hardware into its SoC.
 On the device, NeuroPilot acts as a scheduler, deciding if a machine learning task can be most efficiently run on the CPU, GPU, or APU.
 As an SDK, it gives developers access to Android Oreo’s Neural Network APIs and ensures code from popular tools like TensorFlow run on the company’s hardware.

 MediaTek suggests handset developers work closely with some of the company’s code to design pre-installed apps, such as a camera, to make the most of its machine learning capabilities.
 The general idea is to make sure third party applications are supported across a range of AI-capable platforms.